LineageOS/android_packages_apps_Updater/README.md

  - Place this directory anywhere in the Android source tree
  - Generate a keystore and keystore.properties using `gen-keystore.sh`
- - Build the dependencies running `make UpdaterStudio` from the root of the Android source tree.
-This command will add the needed libraries in `system_libraries/`.
+ - Build the dependencies by running `m framework` from the root of the Android source tree.
+ - Create `system_libs/` directory in Updater repo and copy `classes.jar` file from `out/target/common/obj/JAVA_LIBRARIES/framework_intermediates/` into it.

 You need to do the above once, unless Android Studio can't find some symbol.
-In this case, rebuild the system libraries with `make UpdaterStudio`.
+In this case, rebuild the system libraries with `m framework`.